pepijndevos/futhark-pycffi/README.md

 A solution to reduce this overhead is to use CFFI to used the C backend from Python, greatly reducing the calling overhead.
 The OpenCL code is the same, so this is not interesting for long-running kernels.

 This library supports both `futhark-opencl` and `futhark-c`.
 Futhark arrays are mapped to and from Numpy arrays.
 Multiple outputs and multi-dimensional arrays are supported.
-Input arrays should be in contiguous C order.

 ## Installation